 .
 The Docker image that contains the Node.js application is now available in your registry for deployment to the Azure App Service.

 Next, create an Azure Web App.
-From the Azure portal, by click Home, then Create.
-Select Web App.
+From the Azure portal, click Home > Create a resource, then select Containers > Web App for Containers to create a new web app service instance.

 On the Docker page: